Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 It wasn’t all bad, I suppose.
 My co-workers who have American Airlines Admirals Club lounge access from the Citi AAdvantage Executive World Elite Mastercard “guested” me into the lounge, and we got to hang out and stuff ourselves with complimentary snacks and drinks. 🙂

 I felt a bit like I’d beaten the system when I saved ~$50 booking a American Airlines Basic Economy fare and ended up with free extra-legroom seats.
-Plus, because I have the CitiBusiness / AAdvantage Platinum Select World Mastercard, I still qualified for a free checked bag, large carry-on bag, and priority boarding.
+Plus, because I have the CitiBusiness / AAdvantage Platinum Select World Mastercard, I still qualified for a free checked bag and preferred boarding.

 But after my schedule changed, I learned the hard way that these fares won’t even let you do a same-day standby (for a $75 fee) on an earlier flight.
 So I spent ~6 hours twiddling my thumbs in the Charlotte airport waiting for my original late-night flight (albeit on American Airlines’ dime, indulging in drinks and snacks in the Admirals Club lounge).
 And missed out on an extra night with my children. 🙁